Generic Name: onabotulinumtoxinA

 It is not known whether BOTOX and Botox Cosmetic are safe or effective to prevent headaches in people with migraine who have 14 or fewer headache days each month (episodic migraine).

-Do not take BOTOX or Botox Cosmetic if you:
+Do not receive BOTOX or Botox Cosmetic if you:

 Tell your doctor about all your medical conditions, including if you:

-Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins and herbal products.
-Using BOTOX or Botox Cosmetic with certain other medicines may cause serious side effects.
+Using BOTOX or BOTOX Cosmetic with certain other medicines may cause serious side effects.
 Do not start any new medicines until you have told your doctor that you have received BOTOX or Botox Cosmetic in the past.

 Especially tell your doctor if you: